maggie0002/unofficial-balena-flask-api/README.md

 This is a Flask web API to allow a browser to trigger a series of actions on Balena OS devices.

-This is not provided as a thoroughly tested container ready for production, but as example approaches for input and further development.
-Assistance, pull requests or just discussion/input would be much appreaciated.
+This is not provided as a thoroughly tested container ready for use, but as example approaches for input and further development.
+Assistance, pull requests or just discussion/input would be welcomed.
+The ongoing development of this is within a private repo as part of a seperate project and is significantly improved.
+When that repo can be made public this notice will be updated.

 Don't forget to create a ./controller/config.py (see an example config file at ./controller/config-example.py).